 Members and senior officers of the Authority were asked to declare any third party transactions during the year.
+Two former Members of the Authority failed to respond, Chris Hughes and W Tudor Owen, so the disclosures may not be complete.
+However, the risk associated with the non-disclosure in this case is low.
 Apart from Member's allowances and expenses no other transactions were identified.